azbennett/VBA-challenge/README.md

 Steve Bennett

+STEVE_BENNETT_STOCK_COUNTER_FINAL.VBS - code for the excel VBA script SHEET1_ss.png - Screenshot of the results of 2018 sheet page SHEET2_ss.png - Screenshot of the results of 2019 sheet page SHEET3_ss.png - Screenshot of the results of 2020 sheet page README - This file

 Additional resources used besides the included class reading materials:

 Core of the code from the a class activity ' Star Counter ' and was built further from there.